Patricia1019/kinova-teleop/readme.md

-The command for running recording data from teleoperation is:
+The command for recording data from teleoperation is:
 ```bash
 rosbag record -O /your/file/path.bag \
     /camera/color/image_raw \